Total Distance: 8 km

 After crossing the railroad tracks, the wide trail climbs up into the coastal forest.
 Right away you will come to a fork where you can continue straight or turn right.
 Turn right and duck under the large metal pipe.
 The trail is easy to follow and has a nice view over Skagway.
 There will be trail signs with directions to Lower (Dewey) Lake Loop and Icy Lake/Upper Reid Falls, but you want to follow the signs that point to Upper Lake/Devil's Punchbowl.

 When you leave the signs for Lower Dewey Lake Loop behind, the trail will start to climb steeper.
 The trail is still easy to follow and well maintained.
-There is even a bridge over one of the streams higher up the trail.
 You will be in the forest the entire time (4 kms) until you get to Upper Dewey Lake.

 The hike up to the cabin in the winter is definitely recommended.
 Snowshoes will be needed.
 You should expect to add several extra hours to the trip, depending on recent snowfall amounts and whether any groups have been up before you to pack a trail.
 If you're trailbreaking you can expect the hike to the cabin to take up to 5 hours (bring headlamps for the reduced daylight hours).
 The way down will be a lot faster.